cheery/wordprocessing/README.md

 and graphical layouter/renderer is provided, then you have the intended editor for this format.

+## Type information

+To interpret a language,
+we'd ideally have a mathematical model of what stands as a valid element of the format.
+The information in context-free-grammar can be duplicated in a type:

+    file, element, attribute, text : type

+    file      = element
+    element   = list (text string | elem element | attr attribute) attribute = (string, list string)

+But now we're able to specify more things.
+We specify that every element has a shape.

+    shape : element → set signature
+    shape (empty) = empty
+    shape (cons (text _) rest) = shape rest shape (cons (elem _) rest) = shape rest shape (cons (attr a) rest) = shape rest | singleton (signature_of a)

+The shape is a set of signatures collected from the attributes of the element.
+Signature is the first field in the attribute paired with it's arity.

+    signature : type
+    signature = (string, nat)

+    signature_of : attribute → signature
+    signature_of = (first, rest) = (first, length rest + 1)

+For clarity I've provided some type information for the lists and primitive structures used in the specification.

+    list : type → type
+    list a = ind (list ↦ empty | cons a list)

+    nat : type
+    nat = ind (nat ↦ zero 1 | succ nat)

+    string : type
+    string = ind (string ↦ empty | cons nat string)

+    fromInt   :     nat → string
+    length    : ∀a. list a → nat
+    singleton : ∀a. a → set a
+    (|)       : ∀a. set a → set a → set a
+    (+)       :     nat → nat → nat
+    (++)      :     string → string → string

+Though I expect that these are provided.

+## Notions of further validity

+Valid markup is rarely what we want, as usually we are looking for well-formed structures that represent some subject of interest.

+To get useful notions of validity, we rely on type information again.
+Notions of what stands as a valid element are provided by types indexed with elements.

+    a_valid_element : type
+    a_valid_element = ∃e. (e : element), valid e

+    valid : element → type

+    empty : element → type
+    empty e = (e = empty)

+    non_empty : element → type
+    non_empty e = ∃x.∃y.
+        (x:text string|elem element|attr attribute,
+         y:element,
+         e = cons x y)

 ## Processing rules

 The file is considered to be plaintext structure